BREAKS Daily Sample Clauses

 Related to BREAKS Daily

-• Breaks in Service An employee’s seniority record shall be broken by voluntary resignation, discharge, reduction in force, and retirement.
-Should an employee laid off return to work within one year, the seniority will pick up from the date of his/her return.
-Seniority rights will be forfeited if the continuous period of lay off exceeds one year.
-An employee who is absent from work for three consecutive work days without notification for valid reason to the Employer will be considered having resigned.
-Should an employee leave the unit represented by the Union, the employee’s seniority will be frozen.
-Should he/she return to the unit, his/her seniority shall continue from the seniority level previously attained.
+• Breaks in Service An employee’s seniority record shall be broken by voluntary resignation, discharge, reduction in force, or retirement.
+Should an employee laid off return to work within one year, the seniority will pick up from the date of return.
+Seniority rights will be forfeited if a continuous period of layoff exceeds one year.
+Should an employee leave his/her assignment in this bargaining unit for another position with the district, the seniority will be frozen.
+Should an employee return to this bargaining unit, seniority shall continue from the seniority level previously attained.

 • Break in Service No absence under any paid leave provisions of this Article shall be considered as a break in service for any employee who is in paid status, and all benefits accruing under the provisions of this Agreement shall continue to accrue under such absence.